Congress of Neurological Surgeons: Advocacy

-In addition, the Washington staff maintains the Neurosurgery Blog which highlights the latest legislative activities affecting health care and the neurosurgical specialty.
+In addition, the Washington staff maintains the Neurosurgery Blog, which highlights the latest legislative activities affecting health care and the neurosurgical specialty.

 Founder's Laurel

-Each year the CNS recognizes exceptional service, lifelong dedication, and meritorious accomplishments in the field of medical education.
+Each year the CNS recognizes exceptional service, lifelong dedication, and meritorious accomplishments in the field of medical education with its Founder's Laurel award.
 Previous awardees have been:

 Distinguished Service Award

 The Distinguished Service Award is an award to honor the contributions and activities of outstanding individuals and members of the CNS.
 The legacy, accomplishments, and contributions of prior award recipients is remarkable.